Jumpscale/Docs/AtYourService/AtYourServiceActions.md

 ## AYS Actions

-* Manages the lifecycle of your AYS
+* Manages the life-cycle of your AYS
 * you need to implement one or more methods (actions) on your atyourservice actions.py file

 ### Example: